Categories of Treatment

 Dr. Meersman focuses on the treatment of the spine & musculoskeletal injuries.
 His modern evidence-based approach to chiropractic care and sports rehab is patient-centric and straight forward.
 He meets each patient where they are at and gives them the best treatment possible.
 He has attended numerous seminars focused on manual therapy and functional rehabilitation, utilizing the best from each to incorporate in his treatment approach.

-Dr. Meersman is an official team chiropractor for the Chicago Bears.
+Dr. Meersman is currently the team chiropractor for the Chicago Dogs baseball team and has been an official team chiropractor for the Chicago Bears the past five seasons.
 He has worked with athletes at all levels, including the NFL, MLB, NBA, WNBA, PGA, NHL & NCAA athletes.

 What We Treat